 Hospital Stay: 99% discharged home on the same day

 Expected Weight Loss: 40% Excess Body Weight Loss at 1 year, 55% EBWL at 2-3 years

-Gastric banding is often referred to by one of its trade names, either Lap-Band® or Realize® Band.
-In fact, both systems work in much the same way.
-Gastric banding can be a very effective tool in a morbidly obese patient’s journey to lose weight and keep the weight off long-term.
-It is one of the safest and least invasive weight loss surgery procedures available today.
+Gastric banding is often referred to by its trade name Lap-Band®.
+Gastric banding can be an effective tool in a morbidly obese patient’s journey to lose weight and keep the weight off long-term.

 Lap Band Reality